pac-women/ALP-flycast/README.md

 ## Note:
 - How to fix this issue
 > /opt/rk3399_toolchain/bin/../libexec/gcc/aarch64-buildroot-linux-gnu/8.4.0/cc1plus: error while loading shared libraries: libmpfr.so.4: cannot open shared object file: No such file or directory

+-> Could be solved by creating a softlink for target
 ```
 sudo ln -s /usr/lib/x86_64-linux-gnu/libmpfr.so.6 /usr/lib/x86_64-linux-gnu/libmpfr.so.4
 ```